arthurhammer/brocken/README.md

     npm install

-**Download Strava activities and build GeoJSON file**
+**Download from Strava and analyze**:

+    npm start

+**Only download**:

     npm run strava

-**Find summits in GeoJSON file**:
+**Only analyze**:

     npm run analyze

-**Both**:
+**Analyze included example file**:

-    npm start
+    npm run examples

 ## Strava Setup

-The repo itself does not come with any input data.
  There is a script to download all your Strava activities.
-Alternatively, you can skip Strava and supply any other GeoJSON file containing a collection of line strings.
+Alternatively, you can skip Strava and supply any other GeoJSON file containing a collection of line strings, e.g. the included `data/examples.geojson`.

 ### Token